 The hotel will be on floors 1–13 in the B-2 District Tower, completely separate from the Aman Residences, Tokyo, which will occupy floors 54-64 of the A District Tower.
 The hotel will be designed by Denniston, under the guidance of Jean-Michel Gathy, who also designed the new Four Seasons Tokyo Otemachi, the new Four Seasons Bangkok at Chao Phraya, Cheval Blanc Randheli in the Maldives, and other Aman resorts such as Amanoi in Vietnam, Aman Canal Grande in Venice, Amanyara in Turks & Caicos, and Amanwana in Indonesia.

-Tokyo is one of the most competitive luxury hotel markets in the world, so it will be interesting to see how Janu Tokyo's debut proceeds.
+Tokyo is one of the most competitive luxury hotel markets in the world, so it will be interesting to see how Janu Tokyo's debut is received.

 Become a TravelSort Client and Book 5-Star Hotels with Virtuoso or Four Seasons Preferred Partner Benefits